samsquire/additive-guis/README.md

 # The dream - Build GUIs with microblogging (or twitter tweets)

-**What you say is what you get** - you make statements about the output of layout engine that you want to be true.
+**What you say is what you get** - you make statements about the output of the layout engine that you want to be true.
 The layout engine tries to sastisfy all your rules.
 * **Update GUIs while they are running** I want to be able to introduce widgets to a running GUI with predicates.
 * **Community written GUIs** I want a community of people updating and customizing GUIs at the same time by lots of people via simple predicates.
  * Each predicate changes the tree where rendered HTML will be placed.